 Camping again in 2021

 Our positive experiences of camping during COVID-19 in 2020 mean we will definitely be camping again in 2021.
-Our kids loved this summer and have been asking when we can go away in the camper van with the same frequency that they usually ask about Christmas!
+Our kids loved this summer and have been asking when we can go away in the camper van again with the same frequency that they usually ask about Christmas!

-Are you looking forward to UK campsites reopening in the summer?
+Are you looking forward to camping in 2021?
 Do you have any concerns about how to camp safely during COVID-19?

 Want to spread the word about how to camp safely during COVID-19?
 Save this post on Pinterest!